AWI-ESM/documentation_AWI-CM3/source/paleo.rst

 So for a coupled paleo run you need a FESOM2 mesh built for that time slice.
 Pointing a coupled configuration at a modern mesh gives you modern geography no matter what the reconstruction says.
 If you have no paleo mesh yet, an AMIP setup is the way to get the atmosphere side moving.

+If the mesh has ice shelf cavities, set ``ocean.has_ice_cavities`` in the tool config.
+It has no default and the tool will not start without it.
+With it on, the ocean boundary is built from the coastal and calving front edges and the cavity nodes come out as land, so the atmosphere sees an ice shelf rather than open water.
+The tool reports ``Cavity nodes:`` with the count, which is the quickest confirmation that it read the mask you meant.

+Keep that setting and the FESOM2 ``use_cavity`` namelist switch in agreement yourself, because nothing checks them against each other.
+Either way round the mask that comes out is internally consistent, so a disagreement produces a model that runs and puts open ocean under an ice shelf, or the reverse.

+Cavities have so far only been run for pre-industrial, historic and transient experiments.
+Nobody has taken the cavity path through a paleo time slice yet, so expect to find rough edges rather than a worn track.

 The environment
 ===============